miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

     **Note:** You can only select one input column.
 4. Select the _output column_.
 **Note:** You can only select one output column.
-- If you selected a column that contains null values, a dialog with the message “\[column name\] has \[number of unknown values\] unknown values, you might want to pre-process your data.” appears, continue to step 5.
+- If you selected a column that contains null values, a dialog with the message “\[column name\] has \[number of unknown values\] unknown values, you might want to preprocess your data.” appears, continue to step 5.
-- If you did not select a column that contains null value, no dialog appears, continue to [create a linear regression model.](#create)
+- If you did not select a column that contains null value, no dialog appears, continue to [create a linear regression model.](#creating-a-linear-regression-model)
-5. Select one of the pre-processing options:
+5. Select one of the preprocessing options:
 - _Replace with a number_
 - _Replace with mean_
 - _Replace with median_